 Raúl Alejandro Pérez Saucedo

-I’m interested in building AI systems for policy, law, and climate.
+I’m interested in applied NLP and building AI systems for policy, law, and sustainability.

 Portrait of Raúl Pérez Saucedo